Alliedium/awesome-devops/29_sep_2022_network_certificate_part_3/practice_part3.md

 git clone https://github.com/Alliedium/devops-course-2022.git
 ```

-3. Go to ~\devops-course-2022\29_sep_2022_network_certificate_part_3\simple-https
+3. Go to ~/devops-course-2022/29_sep_2022_network_certificate_part_3/simple-https

-4. Run scripts from 1 to 6.
+4. Run scripts from 0 to 6.

-5. In browser on a host on the same subnet as the https-server, enter the address
+5. In a browser on a host on the same subnet as the https-server, enter the address

 `https://<ip_address_https_server>:4443`